 During the leading certification course, you will be learning how to fall and how to catch a fall.
 It is good to do practice falls to build confidence.
 Being comfortable falling allow you to climb harder and take on more challenging routes.

 Overcoming the fear of falling is helpful for lead climbing.
-Although, the fear of falling is a healthy emotion which keep you safe, it is good for your mind to be clear and not allow the fear to control your actions.
+Although the fear of falling is a healthy emotion which keep you safe, it is good for your mind to be clear and not allow the fear to control your actions.

 After my first incident of flipping upside down during my belay certification class, I was totally wigged out.
 I had a hard time doing practice falls.
 My hands would not let go of the holds.
 I was holding on so tight that my forearms were totally pumped.
 The longer I held on the scarier it got.
 My mind kept thinking from worse and worst scenarios.

 Finally, I decided not to think and let go as soon as I clip at the top.
 I kept doing this until I am comfortable falling.
 I still get nervous occasionally.
-However, I keep remind myself that it is OK.
+However, I keep reminding myself that it is OK.
 I have trust in my equipment and my belayer.
 I keep my mind blank as much as possible and breathe.

-When practice falling make sure to manage your rope properly like mentioned above, your mental confidence, your breathing, your gear, and your communication with your belayer.
+When practice falling makes sure to manage your rope properly like mentioned above, your mental confidence, your breathing, your gear, and your communication with your belayer.
 Beware of your surroundings that there are no obstacles and avoid grabbing anything on the way down.